SpongePowered/SpongeDocs/source/index.rst

 .. warning::

-    This documentation refers to outdated API version and is no longer actively maintained.
+    This documentation refers to an outdated API version and is no longer actively maintained.
 While the code examples still work for that API version, the policies, guidelines, and some links might have changed.
 Please refer to the latest version of the documentation for those.